Morgenblatt für gebildete Stände: Editors

-The first editor was Karl Grüneisen, who led the journal 1807-1808, followed by Georg Reinbeck from 1808-1811.
+The first editor was Karl Grüneisen, who led the journal 1807–1808, followed by Georg Reinbeck from 1808 to 1811.
 Both quit after disagreements with Cotta.
 The main editors were then Friedrich Haug and Friedrich Christoph Weisser.
-After criticism by Karl Böttiger, Cotta replaced Weisser by Friedrich Rückert, who was an editor 1815-1817.
+After criticism by Karl Böttiger, Cotta replaced Weisser by Friedrich Rückert, who was an editor 1815–1817.

 Recommended by Böttiger, Therese Huber became an editor in 1816, after publishing various contributions, many of them anonymously, as was very common in the Morgenblatt.
 Huber was the first woman supporting her family with a salaried editorial position at a journal and has been described as the first woman to hold an editorial position and even as the first journalist in Germany.
 Huber had full responsibility for the journal from 1817, when Rückert and Haug quit, to 1823.
 She was not only author and editor for the journal, but also contributed many of her own translations.
 The journal had its most successful period under her editorship, with more than 1800 copies sold in 1820, and somewhat declined after she left, but this decline has also been attributed to problems with censorship related to the Carlsbad Decrees.

 In 1823, Cotta installed his son Georg Cotta as assistant editor and announced the move of the Morgenblatt editorial office to Augsburg, and Huber moved there.
 However, Cotta eventually decided to leave the offices in Stuttgart (possibly for reasons of censorship) and Huber's editorial duties came to an end.
 The editorship was then taken over by Cotta himself and his son, but this was not publicly announced.

 The brothers Wilhelm Hauff and, after his early death, Hermann Hauff became the editors from 1 January 1827.

 Adolf Müllner edited the Literatur-Blatt, the literary supplement from 1820 to 1825.
 According to some reports, he used it extensively for self-promotion of his dramas.
 From 1825, it was edited by Wolfgang Menzel who used his influence to advance national liberalism and to attack more liberal intellectuals.